 Different kinds of trusts have different requirements and benefits, and different levels of control by the grantor.
 Revocable trusts are used for estate planning, avoiding probate, and maintaining privacy.
 Irrevocable trusts also avoid probate, but at the same time they afford asset protection and facilitate eligibility for government benefit programs such as Medicaid.

 Supplemental Needs Trusts, also known as Special Needs Trusts, provide support for persons with disabilities without compromising their eligibility for government benefit programs.

-The first step in creating a Medicaid Planning Trust generally involves meeting with a trust lawyer who will review your assets, income, goals, and objectives.
-Then, he or she will create the legal trust agreement and help you “fund” the trust.
+The first step in creating a trust generally involves meeting with a trust lawyer who will review your assets, income, goals, and objectives.
+Then, he or she will create the trust agreement and help you “fund” the trust.
 The experienced attorneys at Lamson & Cutner have the knowledge and skills in elder law trusts to help you preserve your assets and income to the greatest extent possible, while ensuring efficient and prompt distribution of your assets to your chosen beneficiaries upon your death.

 The types of trusts for the elderly typically used in Elder Law planning include: